mshagirov/pythonlab/_01-introduction/09_logical_flow.md

 An *if statement* specifies the part of the code that runs *only* when a given condition is met.
 This allows a programmer to control the logical flow and execution of a computer programme.
+If statements consist of

+- `if` keyword,
+- a Boolean condition followed by a colon (`:`), and
+- an indented code block.

-If statements consist of `if` keyword, a condition that needs to be fulfilled, and an indented block of code.
-The following is the definition of if statement in Python.
+The following is a definition of Python if statement.

 ```python
 if CONDITION: